 / root filesystem.
 The

--s instructs repquota to give results in human-readable format.
+-s instructs repquota to give results in a human-readable format.

 Step 7: Set the Configuration Grace Periods

-The grace period is that time a user gets permission to work beyond the default timing.
+The grace period is the time a user gets permission to work beyond the default timing.

 $ sudo setquota -t 864000 864000 /